edgio-docs/edgio-docs/guides/applications/v7/security/api_security.md

     </Callout>

-2. Assign an API Security rule to a Security App configuration and define the enforcement action that will be applied to requests that contain an invalid JWT or violate the API schema(s) defined in the previous step.
+2. Assign an API Security rule to a Security Application configuration and define the enforcement action that will be applied to requests that contain an invalid JWT or violate the API schema(s) defined in the previous step.

 <Callout type="tip">